geomesa/geomesa.github.io/_posts/2014-04-17-geomesa-gdelt-analysis.md

 ### INGEST

 #### Obtaining GDELT
-You can download the GDELT data at [here](http://data.gdeltproject.org/events/index.html).
+You can download the GDELT data [here](http://data.gdeltproject.org/events/index.html).
 Use the following command to unpack the data and upload it to HDFS.

 {% highlight bash %}
 (ls -1 | xargs -n 1 zcat) | hadoop fs -put - /gdelt/uncompressed/gdelt.tsv
 {% endhighlight %}

+Note: The reduced GDELT data set -- that has fewer columns than the fully-described GDELT data set -- is not supported via this ingest.

 Clone geomesa and geomesa-gdelt projects:
 {% highlight bash %}